Saint Paul Seminary: Early history

 John Ireland's deep involvement with the Catholic University of America led to an affiliation that allowed any graduate of SPS to present himself for a baccelaureate degree from CUA.

 Ireland then began the second phase of the SPS project; erecting St. Mary's Chapel.
 Its decoration was quite plain to begin with until Archbishop Austin Dowling undertook a remodeling of the interior in the 1920s.
-It was dedicated on May 4, 1905 by Bishop Cotter of Winona; Bishop McGolrick of Duluth celebrated the Pontifical Mass, and Bishop O'Gorman of Sioux Falls preached.
+It was dedicated on May 4, 1905, by Bishop Joseph Cotter of Winona; Bishop James McGolrick of Duluth celebrated the Pontifical Mass, and Bishop Thomas O'Gorman of Sioux Falls preached.

-The unexpected deaths of Bishop Cotter and Bishop Shanley of Fargo and the resignation of Bishop Stariha of Lead, all in 1909, prompted a crisis of the episcopate in the Upper Midwest.
+The unexpected deaths of Cotter and Bishop John Shanley of Fargo and the resignation of Bishop John Stariha of Lead, all in 1909, prompted a crisis of the episcopate in the Upper Midwest.
 In addition, the Diocese of Crookston and Diocese of Bismarck were established.
 As such, there were five sees that required bishops.
 With the additional assignment of an axuliary bishop for Saint Paul, six priests required episcopal consecration.
 That consecration took place at St. Mary's Chapel on May 19, 1910.
 Approximately 1,000 people filled the chapel that day for the ceremony.